lsst/ap_pipe/doc/lsst.ap.pipe/getting-started.rst

   ingested into a main Butler repository

-  - The reference catalogs must be in a directory called `ref_cats` with subdirectories called `gaia` and `pan-starrs` containing the appropriate catalog shards
+  - The reference catalogs must be in a directory called `ref_cats` with subdirectories for each catalog containing the appropriate catalog shards.
+    We recommend using Pan-STARRS for photometry and gaia for astrometry.
+    An example :ref:`config file <command-line-task-config-howto-configfile>` for using these two catalogs can be found in the `ap_verify_hits2015`_ repository.

 - **Calibration products** (biases, flats, and defects, if applicable) ingested into a Butler repository you must specify with the ``--calib`` flag on